Samantha Spiro: Television, film and radio

 Spiro reprised the role of Barbara Windsor in the television adaptation of Cleo, Camping, Emmanuelle and Dick, Cor, Blimey!, starring opposite Geoffrey Hutchings.

 Her other television credits include The Bill, Cold Feet, Plebs, Coupling, After You've Gone and M.I.T.: Murder Investigation Team, in which she played the lead role of DI Vivien Friend.
 She described the role of Friend as "quite an unusual departure for me...I've done quite a bit of comedy and I've played characters who are light-hearted and characters who are tarts with hearts.
 In M.I.T. there is no tart or heart!"
 In order to research the part, Spiro spent time with a female Detective Inspector with the real-life Murder Investigation Team.
 From 9 August 2010, Spiro starred in the BBC comedy Grandma's House.
 She plays the part of Simon Amstell's aunt Liz.
 In 2012 she also appeared in the SkyArts comedy series Psychobitches, where she played various female icons including Audrey Hepburn, Elizabeth Taylor, Marilyn Monroe and Mary Whitehouse.

 In September 2013, Spiro joined the cast of the BBC Three sitcom Bad Education as Professor Celia Green, the new deputy headmaster and adversary to Jack Whitehall's character.

 In 2013 Spiro starred in an episode of the Sky Atlantic series Little Crackers, an autobiographical comedy written by Rebecca Front in which Spiro played Front's mother.

-In 2016 she joined the HBO series Game of Thrones in Season 6 as Melessa Tarly, the mother of Samwell Tarly.
+In 2016 she joined the HBO series Game of Thrones in season 6 as Melessa Tarly, the mother of Samwell Tarly.
 That year she also joined Tracey Ullman's Show in the recurring role of Birgit, the fictitious fridge-magnet-loving personal assistant and confidante to Tracey Ullman's impression of German Chancellor Angela Merkel.
 She reprised her role in Ullman's Tracey Breaks the News.
-In 2017 Spiro reprised her role of Barbara Windsor in the BBC1 drama Babs, a biopic based on the life of Windsor.
+In 2017 Spiro reprised her role of Barbara Windsor in the BBC One drama Babs, a biopic based on the life of Windsor.
 She also appeared in the Doctor Who episode "The Doctor Falls", as Hazran.

 Spiro has appeared in the films Beyond Bedlam (1994), as WPC Foster, and Tomorrow La Scala!
 (2002), as Janey.
 She also played Martha Tabram in From Hell (2001), opposite Johnny Depp.